kelveden/smoke-signals/README.md

 ## Using a HTTP proxy

-Experimental: The app will automatically use whatever proxy settings are specified in the $http_proxy environment variable.
+The app will automatically use whatever proxy settings are specified in the $http_proxy environment variable.